silverbackhq/pyvalitron/README.md

 Installation
 ------------
-To install PyLogging run this command:
+To install PyValitron run this command:
 ```
 pip install pyvalitron
 ```